MangKong-coder/news-api/README.md

 # news-api
-This is a News API built with NestJs
+This is a News API built with Fastify